JCBrouwer/OptimalTextures/blog.md

 The first technique is to project the matched features to a smaller subspace and perform the optimization there.
 The chosen subspace is the one spanned by the first principal components that capture 90% of the total variance in the style features.
 This reduces the dimension of the feature tensors while retaining the majority of their descriptive capacity.

 The second technique is to synthesize images starting from a small resolution (256 pixels) and progressively upscaling during optimization to the desired size.
 Once again, this reduces the size of the feature tensors (this time along the spatial axes) which improves speed.
-Another benefit is that longer-range relations in the example image are captured as the receptive field of VGG-19's convolutions is larger for the smaller starting images.
+Another benefit is that longer-range relations in the example image are captured as the relative receptive field of VGG-19's convolutions is larger for the smaller starting images.

 ### Extensions
 The paper further shows how the basic algorithm can be used for multiple tasks similar to texture synthesis: style transfer, color transfer, texture mixing, and mask-guided synthesis.